Accessibility statement for Get help arranging child maintenance

-This website is run by the Department for Work and Pensions (DWP).
-We want as many people as possible to be able to use this website.
+This service is run by the Department for Work and Pensions (DWP).
+We want as many people as possible to be able to use this service.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts